yatanco/yatanco.com/content/casayatan.md

 Great, you made it!

 **Wi-Fi**
-There is a public wi-fi - as if you download anything illegal i'd have to pay its restricted
+There is a public wi-fi - it should work for almost everything.
 Name: Rosita Lux
 Pass: rosita123

-There is an unlimited wi-fi ill let you know per text.
+There is an unlimited wi-fi I only share if you promise not to do any piracy (torrent or otherwise) as if you do I get fined.
+Let me know and I'll share it iwth you.

 **Bedsheets and Towels**
 Are in the living room in the beautiful wooden furniture in the drawers.
 Find a matching pair!